nsrr/altamira/README.md

 ```
 # The www.sleepdata.org server location
 url: http://localhost/sleepdata
+# The assets path location, to allow assets to be referenced correctly
+url: /altamira
 # This refers to the symbolic link for the sleepdata datasets
 location: datasets
 ```